Tech, healthcare drag European stocks lower; banks jump | Business

 European stocks slipped on Friday as investors dumped this year's outperformers including technology and healthcare stocks and bid up banking shares after the U.S. Federal Reserve unveiled its new policy framework.

-The pan-European STOXX 600 index slipped 0.1%.
-Technology stocks, which have surged about 11% this year, were down 0.7%, and the healthcare index fell as much.
-Interest rate-sensitive banks, which have lagged the broader markets, jumped nearly 3% as yield on U.S. and European government bonds, a benchmark for borrowing costs, rose.
+The pan-European STOXX 600 index slipped 0.5%, but still ended the week about 1% higher after signs of progress in COVID-19 treatments and vaccines spurred optimism earlier in the week.
+Technology stocks, which have surged about 11% this year, were down 0.8%, and the healthcare index fell 1.1%.

+"That means that we're seeing a sharp recovery, but nowhere back to 2019 levels, and that will take a year or two to reach."
+Data on Friday showed German consumer morale worsened heading into September, casting some doubt on whether household spending in Europe's largest economy is powerful enough to spur a recovery.

-Norwegian Air fell 5.7% after the budget carrier said it still needs more cash in order to weather the COVID-19 pandemic as it reported a deep loss for the first half of 2020.
-Italian state-owned bank Monte Dei Paschi di Siena gained 4.3% as it received a conditional green light from the European Central Bank for its bad loan clean-up plan.
+Norwegian Air tumbled 9.5% after the budget carrier said it still needed more cash to weather the COVID-19 pandemic as it reported a deep loss for the first half of 2020.
+Italian state-owned bank Monte Dei Paschi di Siena gained 2.7% as it received a conditional green light from the European Central Bank for its bad loan clean-up plan.

+Shares in German drugs company Bayer AG fell 2.7%.
+It said there were "bumps" in sealing its $11 billion settlement of U.S. lawsuits over its Roundup weed killer after a U.S. judge cast doubt on the progress of the agreement.